Constrained Nonnegative Matrix Factorization for Blind Hyperspectral Unmixing incorporating Endmember Independence: Experiments and Discussions

 In this experiment, we aim to analyze how the proposed algorithm performs in noisy environments.
 We add zero-mean white Gaussian noise to the original noise-free simulated dataset with a predetermined signal to noise ratio (SNR) given by (\ref{SNR_eq}),

 where $\mathbf{x}$ is the pixel spectrum vector, $\mathbf{n}$ is the noise signal vector, and $\mathbb{E}$ is the expectation operator.
-We conduct the experiment under 11 SNR levels: 0dB, 5dB, 10dB, 15dB, 20dB, 25dB, 30dB, 35dB, 40dB, 45dB, 50dB and the results are illustrated in Fig. \ref{SNR} in terms of SAD and RMSE.
-Clearly, KbSNMF-fnorm and KbSNMF-div report the best performance in terms of SAD showing superior performance over all competing algorithms at noise levels in the range of 10-50dB.
-They also show robustness to noise up until 30dB.
-In terms of RMSE, both KbSNMF-fnorm and KbSNMF-div show robustness to noise up until 20dB and gradually deteriorate in performance thereafter.
-However, both KbSNMF-fnorm and KbSNMF-div outperform GNMF at all noise levels in terms of RMSE.
-The superior performance of KbSNMF-fnorm and KbSNMF-div in terms of SAD is due to the novel auxiliary constraint on the endmember matrix and thereby attempting to extract the most realistic endmember spectra.
+We conduct the experiment under 11 SNR levels: 0 dB, 5 dB, 10 dB, 15 dB, 20 dB, 25 dB, 30 dB, 35 dB, 40 dB, 45 dB, 50 dB and the results are illustrated in Fig. \ref{SNR} in terms of SAD and RMSE.Although SSRNMF and MVNTF show high immunity to large noise in terms of SAD values, It is discrenible that KbSNMF-fnorm and KbSNMF-div report the best performance showing superior performance over all competing algorithms at noise levels in the range of 15-50 dB.
+They also show robustness to noise up until 30 dB.
+In terms of RMSE, both KbSNMF-fnorm and KbSNMF-div show robustness to noise up until 20 dB and gradually deteriorate in performance thereafter.
+However, both KbSNMF-fnorm and KbSNMF-div outperform SSRNMF at all noise levels in terms of RMSE.
+The superior performance of KbSNMF-fnorm and KbSNMF-div in terms of SAD is due to the novel auxiliary regularizes on the endmember matrix and thereby attempting to extract the most realistic endmember spectra.